RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ```
 and make sure to pass the green ▼ (if clause).

-Return to the component properties screen, click the __condition setting__ line,
-Specify `check.sh` from the __script name for condition check__ drop-down list.
+Return to the component properties screen, click the __condition setting__ line, and specify `check.sh` from the __script name for condition check__ drop-down list.

 ![img](./img/property_if.png "if Component Properties")

 Finally, connect the purple ▼ (else clause) displayed under if0 to task0 and the green ▼ (if clause) to task1.

-The green connector (if clause) returns 0 when check.sh returns 0.
-The purple connector (else clause) indicates the component that advances when the return value is non-zero.
+The green connector (if clause) indicates components that advance when check.sh returns 0 and the purple connector (else clause) indicates components that advance when the return value is non-zero.

 ![img](./img/workflow_if2.png "Workflow at connection completion")

-When you run this workflow, check.sh returns 0, so only task1 is run.
-stdout displays only `task1`.
+When you run this workflow, check.sh returns 0, so only task1 is run and stdout shows only `task1`.

 ![img](./img/workflow_if_result.png "Workflow Execution Results")